baatzhm/Education_Homework/terraform-getting-started.md

 $ terraform apply
 ```

 The command will take a few minutes to run.
 Once complete, a message will display indicating that the resource was created.

-## Destroy Infastructure
+## Destroy Infrastructure
-Now that you have succesfully created infastructure with Terraform, you will use Terraform to destroy this infrastructure.
+Now that you have succesfully created infrastructure with Terraform, you will use Terraform to destroy this infrastructure.

 ```shell
 $ terraform destroy
 ```

+Review the output.
 Type `yes` to destroy the infrastructure.
 Terraform will destroy the resources you created earlier.

 ## Next steps
 That's it!
-You've just created and destroyed your first infastructure with Terraform!
+You've just created and destroyed your first infastructure with Terraform.

 To learn how to create real infrastructures with your preferred cloud provider, see the Terraform [Get Started](https://learn.hashicorp.com/terraform) documentation.